garden-io/garden/docs/reference/action-types/Test/conftest-helm.md

   # Specify a build whose files we want to test.
   build:

+  # A list of files to test with the given policy.
+Must be POSIX-style paths, and may include wildcards.
+  files:

   # The Helm Deploy action to validate.
   helmDeploy:
 ```